 - and glorify their lack of understanding the very verses that condemn those who lack understanding

-- Assert those that understand it are intelligent, and those that don’t get it are stupid.
+- Assert those that understand it are intelligent, and those that don’t are stupid.

-- Make sure that you, the promoter of this nonsense, assert you get it.
+- Make sure that you, the promoter of this nonsense, assert you understand it.

-- The gullible among those that don’t get it will want to claim they do, and will pretend they do, in order to not look stupid.
+- The gullible among those that don’t understand it will want to claim they do, and will pretend they do, in order to not look stupid.

 - And those that still don’t get it, but don’t want to dishonestly claim they do, won’t speak up, because they will look stupid if they do – or will be lynched by the mob that claim to get it.